weaver/rewind/README.md

 ## About ##

 Use renode to help develop node applications.
-It will spawn a node subprocess that watches for changes to your program and its dependencies.
+It will spawn an application in a subprocess and watch for changes to your program and its dependencies.
 When a loaded module changes on disk, the subprocess exits and starts again.

-For example:
+Disclaimer: `renode` is helpful for development.
+It's not recommended for production use :)

+## Usage ##

+Start your application with `renode` instead of `node`:

     renode server.js 8080

 This will start `server.js`.
 Any changes to `server.js` or its dependencies will cause the server to restart.

-## Disclaimer ##

-Renode is helpful for development.
-It's not recommended for production use :)
+If you application caches non-module assets, use the `-w` option to instruct `renode` to watch them.
+For example:

+    renode -w ./static -w ./templates server.js 8080

+`Renode` will scan these files or folders recursively.
+If any file is modified, the application with be restarted.